Hair, Skin and Nail Nutrients

 - Zinc – is required for cell replication, which we need when we’re wanting more hair, new healthy skin cells, and stronger hair follicles.

 - Vitamin A – like zinc, is required for proper healthy cell replication

 And as much as we can utilise these nutrients to help our skin, deficiencies in these nutrients are also correlated to having hair, skin and nail disorders/imbalances.
-So whether you’re trying to treat, or to just boost, your hair, skin and nails, these nutrients are what you need to be consuming on the regular.
+So whether you’re trying to treat, or to just boost, your hair, skin and nails, these nutrients need to be consumed on a regular basis.

-Leaky gut and nutrient absorption are also super important, because we could be taking these HSN supplements, and not actually absorbing them.
+Leaky gut and nutrient absorption are also super important, because you could be taking these supplements, and not actually absorbing them.
 So along with managing stressors and optimising sleep, working to heal your gut is also a priority to improve hair, skin and nail health.

 Information presented is for information purposes only and is not intended to replace advice or treatment from qualified healthcare professionals.
 The information is not intended to treat or diagnose.
 Always consult your healthcare professional before taking nutritional or herbal supplements.
 If you are pregnant, breastfeeding, have any allergies or diagnosed conditions, or are taking prescription medications, always consult your healthcare professional before taking nutritional or herbal supplements.